anoobbava/anoobbava.github.io/source/_posts/2018-06-28-deployment-using-mina.markdown

 ## Introduction

-This is the last blog which deals with the GCP deployment, here our main area of topic is the mina "a blazing fast deployment tool".Which is executed as a Rake.Also need to install and setup is pretty, no worries.
-Advantage is that we check-in the code to the github.Only the place is the config/deploy.rb.Also we can implement DRY principle to the deployment script.Which means;we can use the same script to deploy the app to staging, QA and even Production.
+This is the last blog which deals with the GCP deployment, here our main area of topic is the mina "a blazing fast deployment tool".
+Which is executed as a Rake.

+Need to install and setup is pretty, no worries.Advantage is that we check-in the code to the github.

+Only the place is the config/deploy.rb.Also we can implement DRY principle to the deployment script.
+Which means;we can use the same script to deploy the app to staging, QA and even Production.

 {% img /images/mina/1.png 400 100 %}